tedconf/front_end_builds/README.md

 # FrontEndBuilds

-FrontEndBuilds lets you easily serve remotely-hosted static (JS) applications from your Rails apps.
+Front-End Builds lets you easily serve remotely-hosted static (JS) applications from your Rails apps.

 Benefits:
   - JS app can be deployed without redeploying your Rails app